 HENRY JENKINS is a preeminent figure in media studies, the author of Convergence Culture: When Old and New Media Collide and other key books on the subject.
-Formerly at MIT, he is now the Provost’s Professor of Communication, Journalism, and Cinematic Arts at the University of Southern California (where he made The Art of Immersion required reading for the Transmedia Entertainment course he teaches at the School of Cinematic Arts.)
+Formerly at MIT, he is now the Provost’s Professor of Communication, Journalism, and Cinematic Arts at the University of Southern California (where he made The Art of Immersion required reading for his Transmedia Entertainment course at the School of Cinematic Arts).
 This interview is republished with permission from his blog, Confessions of an Aca-Fan.

 That said, I think the terms are more or less interchangeable.
 I certainly subscribe to the seven core concepts of transmedia as you’ve laid them out.
 I also think we’re at an incredibly transitional point in our culture, and terms like “deep media” and “transmedia” are needed to describe a still-evolving way of telling stories.
 I wouldn’t be entirely surprised if both terms disappeared in 15-20 years as this form of storytelling becomes ubiquitous and ultimately taken for granted.

 Jenkins: Throughout the book, it seems you see these creative changes towards a more immersive and expansive entertainment form being fueled by the emergence of games.
 Why do you think computer and video games have been such a “disruptive” influence on traditional practice in other entertainment sectors?